Barnard's Athena Center for Leadership Studies is launching a new program to encourage women to pursue careers in computer science.

 "We're trying to teach people the practical and real-life rudimentary skills.
 I think that everybody should have these skills, whether you're an artist or an author," Molina Niño said.
 "When it comes to web coding, it's going to be like learning to type.
 Coding is just going to be one of these concepts that people assume you know it."

-Correction: An earlier caption misspelled founding member Marisa Liu’s last name.
-Spectator regrets the error.
+Correction: An earlier caption misspelled founding member Marisa Liu's last name and Nathalie Molina Niño's first name.
+Spectator regrets the errors.